Spray Painting in Cold Weather: 5 Steps to Overcome the Challenges

 One of the reasons that spray painting is not recommended in the cold is because the temperature affects how the paint sticks to the surface.

 You know what else affects paints ability to stick to a surface?
 Dirt and grime.
 Don’t make things harder on yourself.
-Scrub your workpiece thoroughly to ensure you have every advantage you can get going int.
+Scrub your workpiece thoroughly to ensure you have every advantage you can get going into it.

 2. Don’t Skimp on the Primer